opnsense/docs/source/manual/how-tos/nginx_header_hardening.rst

 ..
 [1] If you switch the certificate without announcing its public key first
-    via this header in a rollover time span, you will lock this clients out because they expect being targetted by a mitm attack and refuse the connection and it is hard to reset this pin in the browser.
+    via this header in a rollover time span, you will lock this clients out because they expect being targetted by a MITM attack and refuse the connection and it is hard to reset this pin in the browser.